probabilists/zuko/README.md

 )
 ```

-For more information, check out the documentation at [zuko.readthedocs.io](https://zuko.readthedocs.io).
+For more information, check out the documentation and tutorials at [zuko.readthedocs.io](https://zuko.readthedocs.io).

 ### Available flows